-Lake Rotoma is categorised as being in 'high' condition and is the highest ranked lake in the Rotorua region.
-While it appears to maintain good water quality, it also remains under serious threat from potential hornwort invasion which would have a major detrimental impact on the native character and biodiversity value of this lake.
+Lake Rotoma is categorised as being in 'high' condition and has been stable.
+This is an exceptional lake and although it appears to maintain high water quality, it remains under serious threat from potential hornwort invasion.
+This would have a major detrimental impact on the native character and biodiversity value of this lake.